 How to Calculate Your Net Worth

-Your net worth is simply the excess of the value of your assets over the value of your liabilities.
+Your net worth is simply the value of your assets minus the total of your liabilities.
 This is commonly used for businesses, but you would use the same net worth formula for an individual.

 If the value of the liabilities is greater than the value of the assets, then the individual or business has a negative net worth.

 The net worth formula is shown below: